jecollas/fate-free-reign/pages/Portgas D. Ace.md

 	- What happens to him in the story
 	- Gay sex for one.
 Torment nexus for two
 - ## Abilities
-	- Sabo has the flame flame fruit so ace doesnt have access to his usual arsenal of fire-based archer attacks
+	- Ace doesn't have access to his usual arsenal of flame-based Devil Fruit techniques as a Lancer (excluding his Noble Phantasms)
-		- Excluding his St. Elmo’s Fire weapon and Fire Fist noble phantasm
-	- Some of his parameters as a lancer are weaker than the archer version, but his hand-to-hand combat is way better
+	- Some of his parameters as a Lancer are weaker than when he is summoned as an Archer, but his Strength as a Lancer is higher and his hand-to-hand combat skills are way better
-		- Strength is higher
 	- ### Skills
 		- #### Class Skills
 			- ((6681c23f-c7d4-4de0-8e09-15af4c3941cc))